Are You a Nicotine

 Bangladesh, parents with starving children barter away essential food for cigarettes.

-This is not normal behavior.
+This is not normal behaviour.

 During the "stop smoking